-- 1. In accordance with the procedure set out in Article 78, the Agency may decide that the production of the information referred to in, Article 6(5), point (a), of [revised Directive 2001/83], shall be waived for products or for classes of medicinal products, if there is evidence showing any of the following: - that the specific medicinal product or class of medicinal products is likely to be ineffective or unsafe in part or all of the paediatric population;
+1. In accordance with the procedure set out in Article 78, the Agency may decide that the production of the information referred to in, Article 6(5), point (a), of [revised Directive 2001/83], shall be waived for products or for classes of medicinal products, if there is evidence showing any of the following:

-- (b) that the disease or condition for which the specific medicinal product or class is intended occurs only in adult populations, unless when the product is directed at a molecular target that on the basis of existing scientific data, is responsible for a different disease or condition in the same therapeutic area in children than the one for which the specific medicinal product or class of medicinal products is intended for in the adult population; - (c) that the specific medicinal product is likely to not represent a significant therapeutic benefit over existing treatments for paediatric patients. - 2.
+- (a) that the specific medicinal product or class of medicinal products is likely to be ineffective or unsafe in part or all of the paediatric population; - (b) that the disease or condition for which the specific medicinal product or class is intended occurs only in adult populations, except unless when the product is directed at a molecular target displays a mechanism of action, including where its action is directed at a specific molecular target or biological pathway, that on the basis of existing scientific data, is responsible relevant for a different disease or condition in the same therapeutic area in children than the one for which the specific medicinal product or class of medicinal products is intended for in the adult population; - that the specific medicinal product is likely to not represent a significant therapeutic benefit over existing methods of diagnosis, prevention or treatments for paediatric patients, except when the product displays a mechanism of action, including where its action is directed at a specific molecular target or biological pathway, that on the basis of existing scientific data, is relevant for a different disease or condition in the same therapeutic area in children than the one for which the specific medicinal product or class of medicinal products is intended for in the adult population. - 2.
 The waiver provided for in paragraph 1 may be issued with reference either to one or more specified subsets of the paediatric population, or to one or more specified therapeutic indications, or to a combination of both. - 3.
 On the basis of the experience acquired as a result of the operation of this Article or of scientific knowledge the Commission is empowered to adopt delegated acts in accordance with Article 175 to amend the grounds for granting a waiver detailed in paragraph 1.